modche/basinbindr/README.md

 <!-- badges: end -->

-The goal of basinbindr is to delineation catchment outlines based on gauging station locations.
+The goal of basinbindr is to delineation catchment boundaries based on gauging station locations.

+Catchment delineation is creates a boundary that represents the contributing area for a specific water outlet, with the intent of characterization and analysis a specifc area, i.e. the topographic catchment boundaries.

 ## Installation